Instagram Bombshell Genesis Lopez Exposes Booty In Tiny Black Thong & Leopard-Print Crop Top

 The model also wore a full face of makeup in the snap, which included darkened eyebrow and thick lashes.
 She added pink blush on her cheeks pink eye shadow, and a nude lip to complete the glam look.

-Lopez’s loyal followers were rocked by the steamy new photo update which has amassed over 151,000 likes and 1,600 comments since being posted over the weekend.
+Genesis’s loyal followers were rocked by the steamy new photo update, which has amassed over 151,000 likes and 1,600 comments since being posted over the weekend.

-“Nice,” one fan wrote in the comment section of the post.
+“Nice,” one fan wrote in the comments section of the post.

 “Great,” another loyal fan wrote.